stephan-hof/pyrocksdb/docs/api/backup.rst

     .. py:method:: get_backup_info()

-        Returns infomration about all backups.
+        Returns information about all backups.

         It returns a list of dict's where each dict as the following keys.